ivanrad/sblookup/README.md

 ## Installing

-sblookup is a `bash` script.
-It also relies on `curl` being installed.
+sblookup is a `bash` script, but it also relies on `curl` being installed.
 To install sblookup script, simply copy it to a local folder and make sure execute bit is set.
 Ideally, the folder should be in the `PATH` (e.g. `/usr/local/bin` or `$HOME/bin`).

 ## Using